Workers set to complete tallest building in San Francisco

 "It actually ends up reflecting the sunset, and I think it's really beautiful," said Borden, 37.

 Salesforce Tower and Los Angeles' Wilshire Grand Center are competing for the title of "tallest building west of Chicago," a designation the Council on Tall Buildings and Urban Habitat has yet to award.
-The 1,100-foot (335-meter) Los Angeles high-rise wins by sheer height, but some argue its 295-foot (90-meter) decorative spire shouldn't count.
+The 1,100-foot Los Angeles high-rise wins by sheer height, but some argue its 295-foot decorative spire shouldn't count.

 The top of Salesforce Tower has generated controversy of its own, with nine unoccupied floors set aside as canvas for LED artist Jim Campbell to display low-resolution images captured throughout the day by cameras placed around the city.